 Author: J Moore

-Being in the public system we really didn’t have many options without paying out of pocket, but there was one junior doctor at one of my many appointments that saved my bacon.
-At about 27 weeks I was going to my fortnightly doctors clinic, and saw a junior doctor, I ended up bursting into tears in that appointment.
-When he asked me what was wrong I let it all out – I was scared about being forced into the cesarean, I wanted healthy babies and would do it if needed, but didn’t want it booked in so early.
+Being in the public system we really didn’t have many options without paying out of pocket.
+However there was one junior doctor at one of my many appointments that saved my bacon.
+At about 27 weeks I was going to my fortnightly doctors clinic, and saw a junior doctor.
+I ended up bursting into tears in that appointment.
+When he asked me what was wrong I let it all out.
+I was scared about being forced into the cesarean.
+I wanted healthy babies and would do it if needed, but didn’t want it booked in so early.
 After calming down and talking he told me he would transfer me onto the service of another OB who was the only person in the hospital that successfully helps twin mums have the option of natural IF twin A is engaged.
 I’d never been more excited and thankful to another person!